casperleerink/cleerink/posts/end-to-end-typesafety-to-ship-fast.md

 ## The Stack: Minimal, Typed, and Fully Integrated

-Our core stack was simple, but powerful:
+Our core stack was simple but powerful:

-- **React + meta-framework**: We used frameworks like Next.js and TanStack Start depending on the project, but the principles remained the same: file-based routing, full-stack rendering, and good DX.
+- **React + meta-framework**: We used frameworks like Next.js and TanStack Start depending on the project, but the principles remained the same: file-based routing, full-stack rendering, and great DX.
 - **Drizzle ORM**: SQL schema definition in TypeScript with migration support.
 - **tRPC**: Type-safe API contracts between frontend and backend.
 - **TailwindCSS**: Rapid UI implementation with full design flexibility.

 All of these tools shared one goal: remove boundaries between frontend and backend while keeping everything fully typed and predictable.

-Because types flowed through every layer — from the database schema to the client — we could write and refactor features quickly, with full confidence.
+Because types flowed through every layer — from the database schema to the client — we could write and refactor features quickly with full confidence.

 ---